gewenyu99/ga4gh-search-docs/content/docs/getting-started/consume-data.md

 #### Browsing
 The minimum Search API implementations will support browsing by table.
 This means [these operations](https://gewenyu99.github.io/ga4gh-search-docs/api/#tag/tables) from the API specs are supported for table by table browsing.

-On the right is example code to browse [this](/docs/getting-started/provision-data/#tables-in-a-bucket-example) tablles-in-a-bucket implementation of Search.
+On the right is example code to browse [the tables-in-a-bucket](/docs/getting-started/provision-data/#tables-in-a-bucket-example) implementation of Search.
 {divider}
 {{< tabs tabTotal="3" tabID="2" tabName1="Python" tabName2="R" tabName3="CLI">}}
 {{% tab tabNum="1" %}}